 During your initial fitting appointment, whether this may be for extensions or a hair loss system, you will be advised on the best products to use to keep both your natural locks and wefts healthy.
 However, it is vital to familiarise yourself with the different ingredients that you may find in hair care products, along with those that are beneficial and those to avoid.

-Products which involve hydrating ingredients are ideal as this help to moisturise your scalp while providing your hair with all of the essential nutrients to promote healthy growth.
+Products which involve hydrating ingredients are ideal as this helps to moisturise your scalp while providing your hair with all of the essential nutrients to promote healthy growth.
 Shampoos with, for example, argan oil, coconut milk and shea, are all fantastic examples.
 Conditioner and conditioning oils can also be used on extensions; however, we strongly recommend avoiding putting these products on the roots as it could cause your bonds or tape to slide.

 Always Brush With Care